 It’s very common to confuse uterine polyps and fibroids.
-However, it’s important to know the difference to ensure your reproductive system is healthy.
-Keep reading as we uncover the similarities and differences by comparing uterine polyps vs fibroids.
+However, it’s essential to know the difference to ensure you can take care of your health by making informed decisions.
+Below, we uncover the similarities and differences to help you understand polyps vs fibroids.

 What are Uterine Fibroids?

-Uterine fibroids are a common condition, according to the US Department of Health and Human Services, about 20 to 80 percent of women will develop uterine fibroids by age 50.
+Uterine fibroids are a common condition: according to the US Department of Health and Human Services, up to 80 percent of women will develop uterine fibroids by age 50.